 ARC Review: Diamond Fire by Ilona Andrews

-I received this book for free from Publisher in exchange for an honest review.
+Disclosure: I received this book for free from the publisher in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.
+This post contains affiliate links.
+That means we receive a small commission at no cost to you from any purchases you make through these links.

-Diamond Fire
+Diamond Fire by Ilona Andrews

-Series: Hidden Legacy #3.5
+Hidden Legacy

-“…it’s an excellent quick read and a taster of all the good things to come next year. ”
+…it’s an excellent quick read and a taster of all the good things to come next year. “

 ~ Under the Covers